rebelsky/csc207c/_mps/blockchains.md

 > The primary place I see that being used is in the first `Block` constructor.

-How much do Alexis and Blake start out with?

-> Alexis starts out with however much appears on the command line.
-Blake starts out with 0.

 Where should we use `MessageDigest`?

 > You should only need to use `MessageDigest` in the `Block` class or the `Hash` class (when you are computing a hash code).

 Do we have to write code to compute the hash?

 > No. The `digest` method of `MessageDigest` is supposed to compute the hash.
 Your job is to feed the `MessageDigest` object the data that you want hashed and then ask it for the hash.

 How do I add an integer to a digest?